dgaydukov/cert-aws/files/sa.md

 Promiscuous mode - you turn off MAC address check, and all packets that are sent to NIC (regardless of destination MAC address) are forwarded to CPU to process.
 This mode is turned off by default, can be useful for traffic sniffing.
 Traffic sniffing - catch all traffic and analyze it, best tool is [WireShark](https://www.wireshark.org).
 You can detect promiscuous mode by sending a ping (ICMP echo request) with the wrong MAC address but the right IP address.
 In normal mode NIC would drop packet, but in promiscuous - you would get response.
-It is not possible for ec2 running in promiscuous mode to receive or “sniff” traffic that is intended for a different virtual instance.
+It is not possible for ec2 running in promiscuous mode to receive/sniff traffic that is intended for a different virtual instance.
 Since most modern networks using switch, and it sends data directly to special pc (compare to hub which just replicate packet to everybody in the network), just turning promiscuous mode won't help much, cause switch will route only those packets that are only designated for your NIC, so you can't sniff all network traffic.
-Hopefully Managed switches provide Port Mirroring (ability to mirror all incoming packets to some specific port, port - is not tcp/udp port but a connection nest inside switch)
+Hopefully Managed switches provide Port Mirroring (ability to mirror all incoming packets to some specific port, port - is not tcp/udp port but physical connection nest inside switch)
 If your switch is not managed and you can't turn on port mirroring in the switch you can employ ARP-Spoofing.
 ARP is used to by switches to get mac address by ip address.
 So switch basically sends ARP requests to all connected devices, and if IP address in ARP request match device IP address, device responds with MAC address.
 Key here is that switch has no way to verify response.
 So for all ARP your host can response with it's onw mac address.
 In this case all packets that switch receives would be transmitted to your host.